Freilassing Locomotive World: Special

 In October 2006 the nostalgic Istanbul Orient Express visited the Freilassing Locomotive World as the first 'special' after it had been opened in the September.
-(Bildergalerie).
 From the middle to the end of November 2006 the train was stationed in the Augsburg Railway Park, before it began a special trip from Augsburg to Salzburg.
 The train could be visited there for two days.